canonical-web-and-design/practices/workflow/automated-checks.md

 > ⓘ At the time of writing, the chief reason to create a check in Circle CI rather than GitHub workflows is because you need to run checks against forked branches that need secrets - e.g. [Percy checks](https://percy.io/).
 GitHub workflows [don't currently support this](https://github.community/t5/GitHub-Actions/Make-secrets-available-to-builds-of-forks/td-p/30678).

-## What to check on pull-requests
+## What to check on pull requests

-All the GitHub workflows that are run on pull-requests should be kept in a file called `pr.yaml`.
+All the GitHub workflows that are run on pull requests should be kept in a file called `pr.yaml`.

 All website projects should run as many of the following checks as make sense: